2018 Slovenian parliamentary election: Campaign

-On 5 May 2018, Slovenian media reported that list of candidates that United Right submitted in the 6th constituency (Novo Mesto) had been rejected because it was not formed according to the law, which stipulates that at least 35% of candidates much be of the opposite sex.
+On 5 May 2018, Slovenian media reported that the list of candidates that United Right submitted in the 6th constituency (Novo Mesto) had been rejected because it was not formed according to the 'gender quota' law, which stipulates that at least 35% of the candidates much be of the opposite sex.
 United Right submitted a list with 7 male and 2 female candidates, but both female candidates would run in two electoral districts each.
 The party also contested the decision of the Electoral Commission of the 6th constituency in the Supreme Court, which rejected their appeal on 8 May.
-The incident is seen as great damage to the party since the head of the party, Aleš Primc, would run in this constituency.
+The incident was seen as damaging to the party, since its leader, Aleš Primc, would run in this constituency.
 The Electoral Commission of the 5th constituency rejected the list of United left and Unity for a similar reason.
-According to the head of Unity Janko Veber, the Supreme Court rejected their appeal and he added that they would contest its decision in the Constitutional Court.
+According to the head of Unity, Janko Veber, the Supreme Court rejected their appeal; he added that the party would contest this decision in the Constitutional Court.
 However, according to the law a decision by the Supreme Court is final, said Director of the State Election Commission Dušan Vučko.
 Unity proposed delaying the election until the verdict of the Constitutional court after the Supreme Court rejected United Right's appeal as well and they proposed the same.
 On 14 May, the Constitutional Court rejected United Left's appeal.
 On 7 May, United Right's list of candidates in the 1st constituency was rejected as well for the same reason as the one in the 6th constituency since Metka Zevnik, another key candidate would run in this constituency, the party lost its possibilities to reach the threshold of 4%, Slovenian media reported.
 This problem opened a broad discussion on gender quotas in politics in Slovenia.
 The State Election Commission reported on 8 May that the list of Party of Slovenian People in the 2nd constituency had been partially rejected due to a candidate on the list that died in 2017 and was then removed.
 It also reported that the Social Democrats and the party Andrej Čuš and the Greens of Slovenia (AČZS) had put the same candidate on their lists.
 The candidate was removed from the list of Andrej Čuš and the Greens of Slovenia because the list of Social Democrats had been submitted first.
 Due to the removal of the candidate from the list of AČZS, the list in the 3rd constituency was rejected by the State Election Commission (DVK) on 9 May for not reaching the gender quota.
 Media stressed that two of the four members of the DVK who voted to reject the list were appointed by Social Democrats and SDP (which is the former party of Andrej Čuš).
 The Supreme Court annulled the decision made by DVK on 12 May.